chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Introduces additional complexity as switching criteria must be determined

-  - Pro – system can be sensitive do diff algo’s strength and weaknesses
+  - Pro – system can be sensitive do different algo’s strength and weaknesses

 <!-- end list -->